benqus/toolbox/top/README.md

 const myTopic = topic<Args>(customPublisher);
 ```

-> **Important**: When creating a custom publisher, you will be responsible to invoking the `publish` function!
-Without that the topic won't notify its subscribers.
+> **Important**: When creating a custom publisher, you will be responsible for invoking the `publish` function!
+Without that the topic will not notify its subscribers.

 #### Custom/Async Topics